Avishka-Rathnavibhushana/crypto-wallet/README.md

 2.  add public key of the sender in "pay to the order of text box"

-3.  add amount in second box
+3.  add amount in second box.
     Cannot type floting point numbers.
     configered the text box as 1000 = 1 ETH (or 1 AVAX) according to the network.